quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

  SunRain diazo theme has replaceable header image for front and inner site pages.
 To replace default image, upload image with ``topimage`` shortname into site root or any site section.
 Recommended image size: 1000*104px.

-**Subscribe**

- SunRain theme has 'subscribe' viewlet integrated, that adds 4 actions 'Share on Twitter', 'Share on Facebook', 'Send this' and 'Subscribe to RSS'.
-Their links can be edited via ZMI portal_actions -> subscribe.

- Icons can be edited via file system at /src/quintagroup.theme.sunrain/quintagroup/theme/sunrain/static/images folder:  replace twitter.png, facebook.png, rss.png and email.png icons with new ones.
-Restart instance.

-  Note, if you only downloaded ``sunrain.zip``, you will not be able to edit links.
-To do this, go to sunrain folder and open index.html with any editor to make the changes.

 **Editable Slogan**

  SunRain Theme uses customizable slogan.
-To change it, go to 'Site Setup' -> 'Zope Management Interface' settings, open 'Properties' tab.
-In 'slogan' field type in your new slogan.
-If the parameter has no value, than the slogan will not be displayed on the website.
+To change it, go to 'Site Setup' -> 'Diazo theme' settings, open 'Advanced settings' tab.

+ In 'Parameter expressions' field change 'Type your slogan here' slogan in ``slogan = context/slogan | string:Type your slogan here`` line.

+ If you need your slogan to be displayed in non-ASCII characters, go to 'Site Setup' -> 'Diazo theme' settings, open 'Advanced settings' tab.
+In 'Parameter expressions' change the following field

+ ``slogan = string:Type your slogan here``

+ to

+ ``slogan = python:path('context/slogan|string:').decode('utf-8', 'ignore')``

-  Note, if you only downloaded ``sunrain.zip``, you will not be able to edit slogan.
-To do this, you should go to 'Site Setup' -> 'Zope Management Interface' settings and open 'Properties' tab.
-Add new property 'slogan', type 'string', value 'your slogan' and save.
+ and in 'Site Setup' -> 'Zope Management Interface' settings -> 'Properties' tab add a new property 'slogan', type 'string', value 'your slogan' and save.

 **Customizable Logo**